4 Mistakes of My Life as a Software Tester (and You’re Probably Making These)

 Conclusion:

-The idea behind this post was to guide the new testers and to remind those old bees that the industry, the demand, and the expectations are changing.
+The idea behind this post was to guide the new testers and to remind even the old bees that the industry, the demand, and the expectations are changing.

-About Author: This inspirational post is written by STH team member Bhumika M. She is a project lead, carrying 10+ years of software testing experience.
-She is totally into testing and loves to test everything exists.
+About Author: This inspirational post was written by STH team member Bhumika M. She is a project lead, carrying 10+ years of software testing experience.
+She is totally into testing and loves to test everything that exists.

-I hope these mistakes of my life as a tester will help others to not repeat them.
+I hope these mistakes I made as a tester have provided an insight to you and will help you not repeat them.

 Recommended Reading